kronga/vision-based-collective-model/README.md

 Repository of the Vision-based collective motion model.

-- 'src': code files of the 2D simulator and the vision-based model
+- `src`: code files of the 2D simulator and the vision-based model
-- 'plots': code used for running the simulation and plotting the figures
+- `plots`: code used for running the simulation and plotting the figures
-- 'simData': raw output datafiles from the simulations
+- `simData`: raw output datafiles from the simulations